potassco/clorm/docs/clorm/factbase.rst

 The queries are defined by chaining over the member functions of a :class:`~clorm.Query` object.
 Each function call returns a modified copy of the :class:`~clorm.Query` object.
-Here the ``where`` clause is implemented as a member function :py:meth:`Query.where()<clorm.Query.where>` which returns a modified copy of itself.
-This chaining technique will be be familiar to users of Python ORM's such as SQLAlchemy or Peewee.
+Here the member function :py:meth:`Query.where()<clorm.Query.where>` returns a modified copy of itself.
+This chaining technique will be be familiar to users of Python ORM's such as SQLAlchemy or Peewee, where it is used as a generator for SQL statements.

 A query object needs to be executed in order to return the search results.
 There are number of end-points that can be used to execute the search.
 The